HemulGM/Gravatar4D/README.md

 - Profile API requests are subject to rate limits (1000 requests per hour with API key)
 - The client doesn't currently handle rate limit headers automatically, but you can check response headers in your application

-### Error Handling

-The client raises specific exceptions for errors:
-- `EGravatar` exceptions for avatar loading failures
-- Profile retrieval returns `False` when the profile isn't found

 ## Troubleshooting

 ### Common Issues